-As mentioned in Chapter 4, You can use a tool like GParted, Ranish Parition Manager or these others as a comprehensive way to partition your disk so that you can create some free empty space to put Linux onto and this is still a good way to do it.
-However, since Ubuntu 7.10, it has been possible to re-partition your disk drive during the installation process, making it easy to do in one quick process, so this guide has been updated to follow this process.
+Since as far back as 2007, it has been possible to re-partition your disk drive during the installation process, making it easy to do, so this guide has been updated to follow this process.
 Read on and watch the below videos to learn how this is done.